-Examples of valid filenames are CONFIG.SYS, DECEMBER'S REPORT.TXT and JOAN & TOM.DOC.
-The following characters are not allowed in filenames: / : ? "<> | .
+Examples of valid filenames are CONFIG.SYS, DECEMBER'S REPORT.TXT, and JOAN & TOM.DOC.
+The following characters are not allowed in filenames: / : ; ? " < > | .

-Understanding Truncated Filenames: If you intend to use files under Windows and other operating systems that do not support long filenames, be aware that the long filename may be truncated to eight characters, replacing certain characters (such as commas and spaces) with underscores () and extra characters with a tilde (~) and a numeral.
+Understanding Truncated Filenames: If you intend to use files with Windows applications that do not support long filenames, or with other operating systems that do not support long filenames, be aware that sometimes the long filename may be truncated to eight characters, replacing certain characters (such as commas and spaces) with underscores () and extra characters with a tilde (~) and a numeral.
+Even some Windows dialog boxes and applications still show the truncated name instead of the full name.

 Table 1.2 shows four examples of long and truncated filenames (assuming the files are stored in the same folder).
-For example, if you issue the DIR command in a DOS session, the files will be listed with their truncated names.
+For example, if you issue the DIR command in a command-prompt window, the files are listed with their truncated names.